CyberSureshX/Methodology/README.md

 - Stay idle for an extended period (e.g., 30 minutes or longer) and attempt to perform an action.
 - Validate if the session remains active despite the inactivity.
 - Log out and attempt to use the same session ID to validate if the session was invalidated.

+**6. Insecure Session Storage**
+- Inspect how the session ID or tokens are stored.
+- Verify if sensitive session data is being stored in an insecure way in localStorage, without encryption.
+- If session data is stored insecurely or accessible via JavaScript there is a vulnerability.

+**7. Lack of Secure Cookies (Secure and HttpOnly Flags)**
+- Inspect the session cookies in the browser’s developer tools.
+- Verify if the Secure and HttpOnly flags are set for session cookies.
+- Test if cookies are being transmitted over HTTP connections or accessible via JavaScript.
+- If cookies are not marked with the Secure and HttpOnly flags, session data is vulnerable to man-in-the-middle attacks and XSS exploitation.

 ## TWO-FACTOR AUTHENTICATION (2FA) FUNCTIONALITY BYPASS